CentralLaserFacility/intensity-map-poc/proposal/proposal.md

 The maximum intensity value can be set via a sider or via text entry.
 In 'auto' mode, the slider and the text box are read-only, and they indicate the maximum value that has been found.
 When you transition from 'auto' to 'manual' mode, the value stays the same until you change it.

 As an optional extra, it might be useful to be able to also adjust the 'manual' value using the mouse's scroll wheel.
 Perhaps while the mouse is hovering over the image with 'shift' held down, or while the mouse is hovering over the 'Presentation' panel.

+Probably a replication of how default windows controls work is a good way to start, where when the slider control is selected, the scrolling of mouse wheel change the slider's value.

 The 'colour map' chooser is a combo box that offers a choice of three options :
 - Greyscale